roscopeco/anos-toolchain/README.md

 [Anos](https://github.com/roscopeco/anos), with libc supplied by Newlib with a custom Anos-specific `libgloss`.

-Currently, only `x86_64` is supported, but eventually we'll support riscv as well.
+Currently, `x86_64` is supported well enough to build base system binaries as hosted code.
+RISC-V support is still a work-in-progress.

 If you want to build Anos, you will need to build this toolchain first!
 See instructions 👇